GrantCuster/garden/content/posts/2024-09-03-09-37-47-Cyberdeck-glasses-edition.md

 ### Subway

 So far I mostly use it on the subway to noodle on side projects or write things like this post.
 I have about 45 minutes on the train, so it's great to be able to use that time I'd otherwise probably dedicate to podcasts.
-I've sometimes pulled out a laptop on the subway, this is less obtrusive but probably looks weirder - still I hope it's mostly an enjoyable cyberpunk-ish curiousity for the other riders.
-Noone has said anything to me about it yet.
+I've sometimes pulled out a laptop on the subway, this is less obtrusive but probably looks weirder - still I hope it's mostly an enjoyable cyberpunk-ish curiosity for the other riders.
+No one has said anything to me about it yet.

 ### Porch

 I've also been using it on the porch, especially when trying to do some writing after the baby's gone to bed.
-This works OK - it's pretty with the neighbordhood visible in the background, but I also feel like I'm pushing myself to use it there.
+This works OK - it's pretty with the neighborhood visible in the background, but I also feel like I'm pushing myself to use it there.
 Part of using it is really appreciating the laptop form factor - the extra screen space (because not scaled), the ability to look at different parts of the screen without it following you around...
 I wouldn't be surprised if I shift back to that more.
 The glasses setup really shines for the portability.
 But it's also a matter of getting the kinks/friction out, it's possible if I get my software set up just the right way I'll reach for the glasses more.

 ### TV